-Glenna Achatz, a sales associate/representative with Coldwell Banker Sell Real Estate, has qualified to join the company's International President's Circle.
-This prestigious membership has been awarded to the too 2 percent of the approximately 96,600 sales associates/representatives worldwide in the Coldwell Banker system.
+Glenna Achatz, a sales associate with Coldwell Banker Sell Real Estate, has qualified to join the company's International President's Elite.
+This prestigious membership is awarded to the TOP 3 percent of the approximately 82,000 sales associates worldwide in the Coldwell Banker® system.

 Great Bend Regional Hospital is developing a volunteer program to further enhance the focus on their patients.
 GBRH is seeking volunteers to help in various departments throughout the hospital.
 They will provide a variety of services that support the medical and non-medical needs for the patients and their families.
 Volunteers will have the opportunity to assist in escorting patients, serve as host in our family waiting rooms, provide a helping hand in the cafeteria, and offer a calming conversation or a warm smile.